myung-group/BAM-torch/README.md

 $ CUDA_VISIBLE_DEVICES=0,1,2,3 python main.py
 ```

-Alternatively, set "gpu-parallel": true in input.json:
+Alternatively, set `"gpu-parallel": true` in `input.json`:
 ```bash
 $ python main.py
 ```
 This automatically detects all available GPUs and utilizes them for distributed computation.

-For an example of using multiple nodes and multiple GPUs with the SLURM scheduler, please refer to "examples/example-3BPA_300K-multiGPU"
+For an example of using multiple nodes and multiple GPUs with the SLURM scheduler, please refer to `examples/example-3BPA_300K-multiGPU/`

 ### Evaluation
 ```python